ucrcsedept/vagrant_example/README.md

      ==> default: Machine already provisioned.
 Run `vagrant provision` or use the `--provision` ==> default: flag to force provisioning.
 Provisioners marked to run always will still run.
       ```
-   Vagrant can use rsync as a mechanism to sync a folder to the guest machine.
+   - Vagrant can use rsync as a mechanism to sync a folder to the guest machine.
 This command forces a re-sync of any rsync synced folders.
+We create a test file in the host machine and rsync to the guest machine.

       ```
+      $ cd synced_folder/
+      $ touch test
-      $vagrant rsync
+      $ vagrant rsync
+      ==> default: Rsyncing folder: /Users/qcheng/vagrant/fork/vagrant_example/ => /vagrant
+      ==> default: Rsyncing folder: /Users/qcheng/vagrant/fork/vagrant_example/synced_folder/ => /synced_folder
+      $ vagrant ssh
+      $ cd /synced_folder/
+      [vagrant@localhost synced_folder]$ ls
+      test
       ```
-   Shut down the running machine:
+   - All networks are configured within your Vagrantfile using the config.vm.network method call.
+You can access the service on port(80) of the guest machine via the port(8080) of the host machine.

+      ```ruby
+ 	 Vagrant.configure("2") do |config|
+      	   config.vm.box = "centos/7"
+	   config.vm.synced_folder "./synced_folder", "/synced_folder", type: "rsync"
+  	   # Create a forwarded port mapping which allows access to a specific port
+  	   # within the machine from a port on the host machine.
+In the example below,
+  	   # accessing "localhost:8080" will access port 80 on the guest machine.
+  	   config.vm.network "forwarded_port", guest: 80, host: 8080, host_ip: "127.0.0.1"
       ```
+   - Provisioners in Vagrant allow you to automatically install software, alter configurations, and more on the machine as part of the vagrant up process.
+All provisioner are configured within your Vagrantfile using the config.vm.provision method call.
+The provisioner can use file, shell script, ansible and more.

+      ```ruby
+      Vagrant.configure("2") do |config|
+      	   config.vm.box = "centos/7"
+	   config.vm.synced_folder "./synced_folder", "/synced_folder", type: "rsync"
+	   config.vm.network "forwarded_port", guest: 80, host: 8080, host_ip: "127.0.0.1"
+	   config.vm.provision :shell, path: "bootstrap.sh"
+      ```
+      Vagrant will use the shell provisioner to setup the machine, with the bootstrap.sh file, which will install Apache.

+      ```
+      bootstrap.sh
+      #!/usr/bin/env bash
+      yum -y install httpd
+      ```
+      After vagrant starts up or you can run "vagrant reload --provision" instead, you can start the httpd service and check the status:

+      ```
+      $sudo systemctl start httpd.service
+      $systemctl is-active httpd.service
+	active
+      ```
+   - Shut down the running machine:

+      ```
       $vagrant halt
+      ==> default: Attempting graceful shutdown of VM...
+      $vagrant status
+      Current machine states:
+	default                   poweroff (virtualbox)
+      The VM is powered off.
+To restart the VM, simply run `vagrant up`
       ```
-   Stop the running machine and destroy all resources that were created:
+   - Stop the running machine and destroy all resources that were created:

       ```
       $vagrant destroy